 ||MARCH/APRIL & JUNE/JULY

-Native to the mediterranean, saint bridget anemone is a tender, perennial with showy flowers in spring.
-Introduced before 1927 the cultivar “lord lieutenant” has deep-blue, semi-double flowers with three rows of “petals”.
+Native to the mediterranean, st brigid anemone is a tender, perennial with showy flowers in spring.
+Introduced before 1927 the cultivars in the st brigid group have semi-double red, violet, blue or white flowers with three rows of “petals”.
 Borne on calf-high stems above clumps of divided, ferney leaves, the solitary, poppy-like blooms have a large central disc.
 Often planted at intervals to provide continual year-round bloom.
 Poppy-flowered anemone can be used as an early-blooming garden perennial where hardy.

-Anemone lord lieutenant can also be planted in the spring for summer flowering
+Anemone st brigid can also be planted in the spring for summer flowering.

 Happiest in a site shaded from hot sun, anemone coronaria prefers rich, loamy soil, even moisture and a dry rest after bloom, or they may be left in permanently, when they will flower annually in spring.
 Or can be planted almost any time where they are hardy.
 This is a good plant for texture and colour in a container, moist woodland, or a rock garden.
 Flowers for 2-3 weeks and attracts butterflies.
 The flowers are excellent for cutting.
 The bulbs are required to be soaked overnight before planting,